ranobr/cygno-noise-simulation/README.md

 # cygno-noise-simulation

-Algorithm to generate the simulated noise images
+Algorithm to generate ecdf map and simulated noise images

 # How-to-Run
 This code is splited in two steps: